 Faculty of all disciplines utilize the Davis to enhance the Wellesley educational experience.
-During the 2016-17 academic year alone, the museum hosted class visits for 1,221 students—approximately half of the campus population.
+During the 2017-18 academic year alone, the museum hosted 98 classes for almost 1,400 students—more than half of the campus population.

 Some of the programs that receive ongoing support from Friends of Art include:

 - the integration of Cuseum—a mobile app that highlights student content to enhance the visitor experience

 As a member of the Friends of Art, you will receive special courtesies and invitations to unique, arts-related events organized by active regional chapters across the country.

 Friends of the Library provides annual support for the Margaret Clapp Library—where Special Connections, the Book Arts Lab, and the College Archives are also located—as well as the branch libraries for art and music.

 Funding from Friends supports a number of initiatives, including:

 - preservation and digitization of Library and Archives collections

 - the Student Library Research Awards—established to reward students who develop a thoughtful, methodical, scholarly, and creative approach to research using library resources

 Your membership in Friends of the Library will ensure that the College's library—the academic heart of campus—keeps pace with the exponential growth of new information.